-Figure 11.
+Figure 10.
 The average effect size of dominance rank on female reproductive success we observe in our sample (0.28; dotted vertical line) is in between the effect sizes expected for social groups in which there is either no (grey line) or a perfect association (black line) between each rank and the reproductive success of females.
 The observed value is close to a situation in which the two highest ranking females (red line) or only the highest ranking female (yellow line) always have the highest success in a group of twelve females.
-Lines represent the densities of 10,000 simulated samples showing the respective effect size for each of the four associations.
+Lines represent the densities of 10,000 simulated samples showing the respective effect size for each of the four associations (dots inside lines show quartiles).